 For example, you might design a "MusicJob" (a JMSL Composable that does some user-defined task repeatedly over time), that periodically scans your computer's Recycling Bin for data.This MusicJob could be put in a ParallelCollection with other MusicJobs that sonify the data in various ways (thanks to Christopher Koenigsberg who wrote a non-JMSL piece that did something similar).

-Note, too, that hierarchies can be built on-the-fly during the execution of a piece.
-SequentialCollections can be created, performed, rearranged, embedded within ParallelCollections within ParallelCollections within other SequentialCollections... very complex networks of interrelationships can be managed easily.
+Hierarchies can be built on-the-fly during the execution of a piece.
+SequentialCollections can be created, performed, rearranged, embedded within ParallelCollections within ParallelCollections within other SequentialCollections... very complex networks of interrelationships can be created programmatically at run-time.